bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 - The pressure sensor should be spitting out values between 1000 and 1050 depending on your elevation and sensor accuracy.
 If you are near sea level, the value should be within a few millibars of 1013.
 The pressure sensor is factory calibrated, but if values appear to be drastically off (e.g. 86000 or -6000), first check your pinout connections.
 If still incorrect, contact the manufacturer.

-5. Now is a good time to calibrate the conductivity sensor.
-Follow along with the calibration procedure found in Documentation (in progress).
+Calibrating the Conductivity Sensor

-  - It is recommended that you do not cut the probe cable until after calibration, in the event that there may be a manufactuer defect.
-Cutting the cable prior to testing the probe will void any warranty and return policy that Atlas Scientific may have.
+Unlike the factory calibrated temperature and pressure sensors, the conductivity probe/circuit require a user calibration.
+First, you will need to leave you complete setup in a temperature controlled room over night (such as a cold storage room or cafeteria refrigerator).

-  - A two point calibration is highly encouraged.
-Conductivity is highly dependent on temperature, so it is recommended that you calibrate the probe in a temperature controlled area (such as a cafeteria refrigerator or cold storage room).
+The next morning, take your calibration solutions, calibration procedure, and computer to your setup.
+Follow along with the calibration procedure found in the documentation folder (in progress).
+Conductivity is highly dependent on temperature, so it is important that you be as precise as possible!
+Using the provided plots, determine the temperature of the room and corresponding conductivity value to the nearest 100 uS/cm.
+Don't forget to bring a parka!

-  - After you have confirmed proper calibration of the probe, it should not need to be calibrated for another year.
+After you have confirmed proper calibration of the probe, it should not need to be calibrated for another year.
 You can now cut the cable if you do not plan to implement the BNC connectors into your design.
+Please note that cutting the cable voids the Atlas-Scientific warranty, so it important to first test the probe to see if it works.

 ### Case Construction and Potting